-- A program's storage model determines the type of storage used for automatic, static and constant storage. - By default, compilers also use heap storage interfaces that match the storage model.
-However, some - compilers allow the type of heap storage to be chosen independently of a program's storage model. - I The ILE C and C++ compilers provide the TERASPACE (YES TSIFC) create command option to allow - I the use of teraspace versions of heap storage interfaces from single-level store programs without source - code changes.
-For example, malloc() is mapped to C_TS_malloc(). - I The ILE RPG compiler allows the type of heap storage to be explicitly set, independent of the storage - model, using the ALLOC keyword on the Control Specification.
+A program's storage model determines the type of storage used for automatic, static and constant storage.

+By default, compilers also use heap storage interfaces that match the storage model.
+However, some compilers allow the type of heap storage to be chosen independently of a program's storage model.

+The ILE C and C++ compilers provide the TERASPACE (\YES \TSIFC) create command option to allow the use of teraspace versions of heap storage interfaces from single-level store programs without source code changes.
+For example, malloc() is mapped to \C\TS\malloc().

-See the ILE C/C++ Programmer's Guide or ILE RPG Programmer's Guide for details on these compiler options.
+The ILE RPG compiler allows the type of heap storage to be explicitly set, independent of the storage model, using the ALLOC keyword on the Control Specification.